zerotume/treeStream/README.md

        um. optimize - the arrow is not perfect yet .... when to the left, up, down
    d. if flow connected no need to have another (small)
    e. hard to select the arrow - it could be bolder (bolded) 2 1/2.
-Fixed the evil bug : when going to border it expands infinitely
+Fixed the evil bug : when going to border it expands infinitely  (fixed)
 3. Add recursive highlight based on the arrow connections.
 4. Add more labels to the nodes.
 5. Add a feature to highlight by the labels.